Garlic Scape Butter (Garlic Scape Compound Butter Recipe)

 What’s the best type of butter for compound butter?

 My favorite butter is this one from Azure Standard.
 It is the butteriest butter I have ever had!
-Some other good alternatives would be locally sourced pastured butter or unsalted Kerrygold grass-fed butter from Costco.
+Some other good alternatives would be locally sourced pastured butter or salted Kerrygold grass-fed butter from Costco.

 Do you need to cook scapes for scape butter?